lhalbert/Coursera_GetData/CodeBook.md

 Activity labels are then replaced with descriptive activity names as defined in the provided "activity_labesl.txt" in the original UCI dataset.

-The final process creates a tidy dataset with the average of each variable and each subject (provide as "UCI_HDR_tidy_data.txt").
+The final process creates a tidy dataset with the average of each variable and each subject (provide as "UCI_HAR_tidy_data.txt").